rafaelone/GithubExplorer-GraphQL/README.md

 Acesse a pasta e faça as instalações:

 ```
-# Acesse a pasta do frontend
+# Acesse a pasta do projeto
 $ cd GithubExplorer-GraphQL/

 # Instale as dependencias